 Benefit and Council Tax Support fraud is where people claim Housing and Council Tax Support and/or Social Security Benefits but have no right to claim it.

-Help stop benefit cheats by reporting a cheat anonymously through the DWP website.
+Help stop benefit cheats by reporting anonymously through the DWP website.

 What types of fraud are there?